There are a number of festivals, holidays and other events celebrated in Rome each year.

 Rome has six tram lines, all running very frequently during the day, which should therefore not be neglected as a mode of transport.
 Rome's trams use the same tickets as the Metro and buses.

 It is easy to find taxis at Roma Termini station, near the city's main squares and at the major tourist attractions and landmarks.
-The base fare on weekdays from 6 a.m. to 10 p.m. is EUR 3.00, with an additional EUR 1.10 per kilometre (0.6 miles) for short trips.
-At other times, the base fare is higher (EUR 6.50 between the hours of 10 p.m. and 6 a.m. and EUR 4.50 on Sundays and public holidays).
-The first piece of luggage is free and every subsequent piece costs EUR 1.00.
+The base fare is EUR 3.00, with an additional EUR 1.10 per kilometre (0.6 miles) for short trips.
+The base fare is higher from 10 p.m. to 7 a.m. and on Sunday, with extras for luggage and airport-bound rides.

 Rome is a city built on a human scale and is very pleasant to visit on foot.

-Upon your arrival in Rome, you can get in touch with local tourism professionals for further information and to help organize your stay.Azienda di Promozione Turistica del Comune di Roma
+Upon your arrival in Rome, you can get in touch with local tourism professionals for further information and to help organize your stay.Rome Tourist Office (Ufficio del Turismo di Roma)

 Offers practical information and many useful recommendations (accommodation, restaurants, public transport, festivals, cultural events, etc.).

 At various locations throughout the city, Rome's tourist board operates these kiosks where you can obtain information and recommendations for your visit to the city and its surrounding area.
-Listed below are the main addresses for the PITs in Rome, with their opening hours:
+Listed below are the main addresses for the PITs in Rome:

 The official website of Italy's national tourist board (Agenzia Nazionale del Turismo, ENIT) provides a wealth of information on Rome: http://www.italia.it/en/home.html

 There are no vaccination requirements for visitors to Rome.
 For more information, contact Air France's international vaccination centre:

 Tap water is safe to drink in Rome.